ajitashwath/scale-churn/README.md

 # Spark Scale Churn
-A Apache Spark pipeline for customer churn prediction using machine learning.
+An Apache Spark pipeline for customer churn prediction using machine learning.

 ## Overview